aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 type: docs
 weight: 20
 url: /cpp/custom-shape/
+keywords: "PowerPoint shape, custom shape, PowerPoint presentation, C++, Aspose.Slides for C++"
+description: "Add custom shape in PowerPoint presentation in C++"
 ---

-## Shape Geometry Customization (Shape Points Editing)
-Customization of the shape geometry assumes editing points of an existing shape.
+# Change a Shape Using Edit Points
+Consider a square.
+In PowerPoint, using **edit points**, you can

+* move the square's corner in or out
+* specify the curvature for a corner or point
+* add new points to the square
+* manipulate points on the square, etc.

+Essentially, you can perform the described tasks on any shape.
+Using edit points, you get to change a shape or create a new shape from an existing shape.

+## **Shape Editing Tips**

 ![overview_image](custom_shape_0.png)

+Before you start editing PowerPoint shapes through edit points, you might want to consider these points about shapes:

+* A shape (or its path) can either be closed or open.
+* When a shape is closed, it lacks a start or end point.
+When a shape is open, it has a beginning and end.
+* All shapes consist of at least 2 anchor points linked to each other by lines
+* A line is either straight or curved.
+Anchor points determine the nature of the line.
+* Anchor points exist as corner points, straight points, or smooth points:
+  * A corner point is a point where 2 straight lines join at an angle.
+  * A smooth point is a point where 2 handles exist in a straight line and the line's segments join in a smooth curve.
+In this case, all handles are separated from the anchor point by an equal distance.
+  * A straight point is a point where 2 handles exist in a straight line and that line's line segments joins in a smooth curve.
+In this case, the handles don't have to be separated from the anchor point by an equal distance.
+* By moving or editing anchor points (which changes the angle of lines), you can change the way a shape looks.

+To edit PowerPoint shapes through edit points, **Aspose.Slides** provides the [**GeometryPath**](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) class and [**IGeometryPath**](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_path) interface.

-To provide the mentioned functionality [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) class and [IGeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_path) interface have been added.
-[GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) instance represents a geometry path of the [IGeometryShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_path) object.
+* A [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) instance represents a geometry path of the [IGeometryShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_shape) object.

-To retrieve [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) from the [IGeometryShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_shape) instance IGeometryShape::GetGeometryPaths method has been added.
-Shapes may be built from a few smaller shapes (e.g. an "equal" sign) so this method returns an array of [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) objects.

-To set [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) to the shape two methods have been added:
-IGeometryShape::SetGeometryPath for solid shapes and IGeometryShape::SetGeometryPaths for composite shapes.

-[IGeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_path) provides methods for adding segments of various types:
+* To retrieve the`GeometryPath` from the `IGeometryShape` instance, you can use the [IGeometryShape::GetGeometryPaths](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_shape#a91c25d805702d632c17db86ca3b279c1) method.
+* To set the `GeometryPath` for a shape, you can use these methods: [IGeometryShape::SetGeometryPath()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_shape#a350a80e5544519f5f840318f13ad7986) for *solid shapes* and [IGeometryShape::SetGeometryPaths()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_shape#a4b3837a4e393693b3ceaa0928181b750) for *composite shapes*.
+* To add segments, you can use the methods under [IGeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_path).
+* Using the [IGeometryPath::set_Stroke()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_path#aa819370fbd22ef49387672b8fe2ed147) and [IGeometryPath::set_FillMode()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_path#adf7a4e1a1a28b52a97bff0d5cad6f3d7) methods, you can set the appearance for a geometry path.
+* Using the [IGeometryPath::get_PathData()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_geometry_path#a9b1e40e8db9d4dd95fa4784e95d73fca) method, you can retrieve the geometry path of a `GeometryShape` as an array of path segments.
+* To access additional shape geometry customization options, you can convert [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) to [GraphicsPath](https://apireference.aspose.com/slides/cpp/class/system.drawing.drawing2_d.graphics_path)
+* Use [GeometryPathToGraphicsPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.util.shape_util#ab319f6b9578de90a4863c883690f7daf) and [GraphicsPathToGeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.util.shape_util#ab319f6b9578de90a4863c883690f7daf) methods (from the [ShapeUtil](https://apireference.aspose.com/slides/cpp/class/aspose.slides.util.shape_util) class) to convert [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) to [GraphicsPath](https://apireference.aspose.com/slides/cpp/class/system.drawing.drawing2_d.graphics_path) back and forth.

+## **Simple Editing Operations**

+This C++ code shows you how to

-**Adds line** to the end of the path
+**Add a line** to the end of a path

 ``` cpp
 void LineTo(PointF point);
 void LineTo(float x, float y);
 ```
-**Adds line** to the specified place of the path:
+**Add a line** to a specified position on a path:

 ``` cpp
 void LineTo(PointF point, uint32_t index);
 void LineTo(float x, float y, uint32_t index);
 ```
-**Adds cubic Bezier curve** at the end the path:
+**Add a cubic Bezier curve** at the end of a path:

 ``` cpp
 void CubicBezierTo(PointF point1, PointF point2, PointF point3);
 void CubicBezierTo(float x1, float y1, float x2, float y2, float x3, float y3);
 ```
-**Adds cubic Bezier curve** to the specified place of the path:
+**Add a cubic Bezier curve** to the specified position on a path:

 ``` cpp
 void CubicBezierTo(PointF point1, PointF point2, PointF point3, uint32_t index);
 void CubicBezierTo(float x1, float y1, float x2, float y2, float x3, float y3, uint32_t index);
 ```
-**Adds quadratic Bezier curve** at the end the path:
+**Add a quadratic Bezier curve** at the end of a path:

 ``` cpp
 void QuadraticBezierTo(PointF point1, PointF point2);
 void QuadraticBezierTo(float x1, float y1, float x2, float y2);
 ```
-**Adds quadratic Bezier curve** to the specified place of the path:
+**Add quadratic Bezier curve** to a specified position on a path:

 ``` cpp
 void QuadraticBezierTo(PointF point1, PointF point2, uint32_t index);
 void QuadraticBezierTo(float x1, float y1, float x2, float y2, uint32_t index);
 ```
-**Appends the specified arc** to the path:
+**Append a given arc** to a path:

 ``` cpp
 void ArcTo(float width, float heigth, float startAngle, float sweepAngle);
 ```
-**Closes the current figure** of this path:
+**Close the current figure** of a path:

 ``` cpp
 void CloseFigure();
 ```
-**Sets next point position**:
+**Set the position for the next point**:

 ``` cpp
 void MoveTo(PointF point);
 void MoveTo(float x, float y);
 ```
-**Removes path segment** at the specified index:
+**Remove the path segment** at a given index:

 ``` cpp
 void RemoveAt(int32_t index);
 ```
-Methods IGeometryPath::set_Stroke and IGeometryPath::set_FillMode set an appearance of the geometry path.

-Method IGeometryPath::get_PathData returns the geometry path of [GeometryShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_shape) as an array of path segments.

-*To provide more options of shape geometry customization [ShapeUtil](https://apireference.aspose.com/slides/cpp/class/aspose.slides.util.shape_util) class has been added.
-Methods of this class allow to convert [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) to [GraphicsPath](https://apireference.aspose.com/slides/cpp/class/system.drawing.drawing2_d.graphics_path) back and forth.*

-## Add Custom Points to Shape
+## **Add Custom Points to Shape**
-- Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_shape) class of type ShapeType::Rectangle
+1. Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_shape) class and set the [ShapeType.Rectangle](https://apireference.aspose.com/slides/cpp/namespace/aspose.slides#abe1c0baea327186bde49ad44636bb8c5) type.
-- Retrieve an instance of the [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) class from the shape.
+2. Get an instance of the [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) class from the shape.
-- Add a new point between two top points of the path.
+3. Add a new point between the two top points on the path.
-- Add a new point between two bottom points of the path.
+4. Add a new point between the two bottom points on the path.
-- Apply the path to the shape.
+5. Apply the path to the shape.

+This C++ code shows you how to add custom points to a shape:

 ``` cpp
 SharedPtr<Presentation> pres = System::MakeObject<Presentation>();